cory-weiner/Nsapi/README.md

 # netsuite-api-wrapper

 A javascript API wrapper for utilizing Suitescript modules.
-Requires a corresponding restlet to be deployed to the
+Requires a corresponding restlet to be deployed